bernhardAxonIvy/doc/source/axonivy/migration/hotfix/linux.rst

 Linux
 ====================

 This section describes the hotfix procedure for all Linux distributions that are not built upon Debian and it's apt package mechanism.

-.. include:: ../_prepareLin.rst
-.. include:: _hotfix-migration.rst
+#.
+Download the latest |ivy-engine| hotfix version that matches your release
+   train :dev-url:`/download` and unpack at your prefered place.
+#.
+Stop the running |ivy-engine| instance.
+#.
+Start the :ref:`migration-wizard`.
+The Migration Wizard will copy all
+   relevant files from the old engine to the new engine during a hotfix upgrade.